 The didactic curriculum encompasses a cyclical core lecture series which covers all aspects of modern otolaryngology practice.
 The year is divided into seven subspecialty blocks: Otology/Audiology, Facial Plastic and Reconstructive Surgery, Pediatric Otolaryngology, General Otolaryngology including Trauma and Sleep, Head and Neck Surgery, Rhinology and Laryngology/Speech Pathology.
 Each block includes resident grand round presentations, core lectures by department and guest faculty, and a clinical skills lab.
 Other components include, but are not limited to, journal clubs, professional development and patient safety conferences.
 Per the ACGME core requirements, lectures cover embryology, anatomy, physiology, pathology and radiology.
 Clinical skills labs involve drilling of the temporal bone, anatomic dissection, and simulation activities.
 For additional educational opportunities, residents are encouraged to attend national, regional and local otolaryngology related meetings to present their research.

 The program has a structured mentoring program for the residents at both the faculty and peer level.
 Incoming residents are assigned a faculty mentor in their first year, as well as a PGY2 or PGY3.
-Minimal twice a year meetings with the faculty mentor, are part of the department requirements for the semi-annual evaluations.
+Meetings with faculty mentors occur several times per year and are part of the department requirements for the semi-annual evaluations.
 These meetings are used to create structured educational and quality improvement goals for each individual as part of our formative evaluation process.